 There is no better window to humanity than a hospital.
-Each day and night, patients and families arrive for help during their most vulnerable times, and Emory Healthcare is there to see them through.
-Everyone who cares about the health of a loved one—or the health of the larger community—can support Emory Healthcare in creating the most effective hospitals and clinics imaginable.
-Gifts help Emory Healthcare set a national standard for patient care.
-Gifts both large and small come from patients and families honoring their trusted Emory caregivers, from Emory physicians and nurses for whom health care is a great passion, and from concerned members of the community wanting to create a legacy of compassion and excellence.
-To learn how you can help, see the CEO’s priorities for 2013 on this page.
+Each day and night, patients and families arrive seeking help in their most vulnerable moments.
+Emory Healthcare is there to see them through.
+Gifts to Emory Healthcare help set a national standard for patient care.
+Donations, large and small, from patients and families honor their trusted Emory caregivers.
+Members of the community make a difference by their philanthropy, creating a legacy of compassion and excellence.
+We are all in this together.
+To learn how you can help, see the fundraising priorities outlined below.

 Grateful patients and friends who invest in Emory Healthcare support patient-centered care and pioneering translational research.
 Emory's bench-to-bedside approach speeds the development of new treatments from the laboratory to hospitals and clinics, where they improve care for patients.

-Emory Healthcare's top fund-raising priorities for 2013, according to CEO John Fox, are outlined below.
+Emory Healthcare's top fundraising priorities, according to President and CEO Michael J. Mandl, are outlined below.